Aston Abbotts: Czechoslovak government-in-exile

 In the Second World War from 1940 to 1945 Dr Edvard Beneš, the exiled President of Czechoslovakia, stayed at The Abbey in Aston Abbotts.
 His advisers and secretaries (called his Chancellery) stayed in nearby Wingrave, and his military intelligence staff stayed at nearby Addington.
 President Beneš gave a bus shelter to the villages of Aston Abbotts and Wingrave in 1944.
 It is on the A418 road between the two villages.

 Amenities

-The village has a public house, the Royal Oak.
+The village had two public houses: "The Bull & Butcher", which closed for conversion to flats in 2003, and the "Royal Oak", which is closed and undergoing change since Covid lockdown in 2019.
 Aston Abbotts had a village shop, but this closed in 2005.

 The nearest shop, post office and school are 1 mile east of Aston Abbotts in the village of Wingrave, with Wingrave offering a Church of England First and Middle school.
 The nearest secondary school and doctors surgery are 2 miles north east of Aston Abbotts in the village of Wing.

 There are regular bus services to Aston Abbotts from Aylesbury and Leighton Buzzard.